leptos-rs/leptos/docs/book/src/view/03_components.md

 ### `into` Props

 There’s one more way we could implement this, and it would be to use `#[prop(into)]`.
-This attribute automatically calls `.into()` on the values you pass as proprs, which allows you to pass props of different values easily.
+This attribute automatically calls `.into()` on the values you pass as props, which allows you to easily pass props with different values.

 In this case, it’s helpful to know about the [`Signal`](https://docs.rs/leptos/latest/leptos/struct.Signal.html) type. `Signal`